- Home

 Application Insights

-B2C sales of vegan cheese accounted for a market share of 50.5% in 2024, driven by increasing household adoption and enhanced retail visibility.
+Based on application, the B2C segment led the market with the largest revenue share of 50.4% in 2025, driven by increasing household adoption and enhanced retail visibility.
 Supermarkets, online grocery platforms, and specialty vegan stores have expanded their offerings, making vegan cheese accessible across a range of price points.
 Consumers are increasingly using vegan cheese in their daily meals, sandwiches, snacks, and homemade pizzas, driving consistent retail demand.
 E-commerce growth has further enabled trial purchases, subscription models, and brand discovery.
 Attractive packaging, flavor innovation, and targeted marketing strategies, such as influencer campaigns, have strengthened consumer trust.
 As home cooking and plant-forward lifestyles continue to gain popularity, B2C channels remain the dominant force in overall market consumption.

 Regional Insights